A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

 \subsection{Bosch SynCAN}

-Hanselmann et al. \cite{hanselmann2019canet} at Bosch GmbH (the company that created CAN), constructed a signal-translated, synthetic CAN dataset that they used for training and testing their CAN IDS, ``CANet'', and, noting the lack of a standard, sufficient CAN benchmark dataset, Hanselmann et al. published theirs for the research community to use.
-Unlike all others, this dataset contains timestamped signal values rather than the raw binary data fields; thus, it is the only available dataset for evaluating a signal-based model.
+Hanselmann et al. \cite{hanselmann2019canet} at Bosch GmbH (company that created CAN), constructed a signal-translated, synthetic CAN dataset used for training and testing their CAN IDS, ``CANet'', \hr{an LSTM-based anomaly detector. } Noting the lack of a standard, sufficient CAN benchmark dataset, Hanselmann et al. published their data for the research community.
+Unlike all others, this dataset contains timestamped signal values rather than the raw binary data fields; thus, it is the first and only (other than our new dataset, ROAD) dataset for evaluating a signal-based model.